scandihealth/lpr3-docs/CONTRIBUTING.md

 **During the Danish holidays and vacation periods our effort spend on your contributions will be reduced.**

 ### Questions
 If you can find an answer in the documentation or elsewhere try to refrain from posting a question.
 We will only answer questions directly concerning the technical parts of the interface the register, e.g. how to register data.
-If you're question is about what data to register contact the project group at Danish National Health Data Agency.
+If you're question is about what data to register or the dynamic rules contact the project group at Danish National Health Data Agency.

 ### Bugs
 If you're expiriencing a bug please provide as much information as possible.
 These are often the entire XDR ITI-41 request and a precise time when the issue arose.
 We prefer times converted to Europe/Copenhagen time zone.